iNetBlitz/GTBot-Packet-Finder-Tester/README.md

 - Write the world name too.
 - And if so, fill in or create an account first (as used by GrowtopiaBot) then log in.
 - If done, run the bot.
 This bot will do nothing. it only counts or retrieves the packets received by itself.

+# If you have problem with the bot, please contact me or you can put the problem into Issues tab.